Frank Gehry: Education

 In 1947, Gehry's family immigrated to the United States, settling in California.
 He got a job driving a delivery truck and studied at Los Angeles City College.

-According to Gehry, "I was a truck driver in L.A., going to City College, and I tried radio announcing, which I wasn't very good at.
+Gehry stated,I was a truck driver in L.A., going to City College, and I tried radio announcing, which I wasn't very good at.
 I tried chemical engineering, which I wasn't very good at and didn't like, and then I remembered.
 You know, somehow I just started wracking my brain about, 'What do I like?'
 Where was I?
 What made me excited?
 And I remembered art, that I loved going to museums and I loved looking at paintings, loved listening to music.
 Those things came from my mother, who took me to concerts and museums.
-I remembered Grandma and the blocks, and just on a hunch, I tried some architecture classes."
+I remembered Grandma and the blocks, and just on a hunch, I tried some architecture classes.
 Gehry went on to graduate from the University of Southern California's School of Architecture in 1954, where his professors included William Pereira.
 During that time, he became a member of Alpha Epsilon Pi.
 He then spent time away from architecture in numerous other jobs, including service in the United States Army.
-In the fall of 1956, he moved his family to Cambridge, Massachusetts, where he studied city planning at Harvard University's Graduate School of Design.
-Gehry had always expressed a socialist philosophy for architecture, something that was influenced by political views as he expressed a more leftist attitude to the world.
+He moved his family to Cambridge, Massachusetts in the fall of 1956, where he studied city planning at Harvard University's Graduate School of Design using the GI Bill.
+Gehry has often expressed a broadly socialist philosophy of architecture, something that was influenced by his political views, as he has articulated a more leftist attitude to the world.
 These progressive ideas about socially responsible architecture were under-realized and not respected by his professors at Harvard, leaving him to feel disheartened and "underwhelmed".
 Gehry's distaste for the school culminated after he was invited by his architecture professor to engage in a discussion revolving around a "secret architectural project in progress", which was ultimately revealed to Gehry as a palace that he was designing for Cuban dictator Fulgencio Batista.